mozilla-l10n/documentation/src/products/firefox_desktop/removing_locales.md

 * Russian is an official language of Belarus.
 * Russia has a low percentage of [population speaking English](https://en.wikipedia.org/wiki/List_of_countries_by_English-speaking_population).

 For these reasons, Russian was selected as the best fall back language for Belarusian.
-Unfortunately, sources might not always point into the same direction, in some cases en-US might be the only viable option.
+Unfortunately, sources might not always point into the same direction, in that case en-US might be the only viable option.

 ### Redirect existing users to another locale